WELCOME TO THE LITTLE RED DOT!

 THE MAP & EXTRAS

 Coming from overseas to tour Singapore?
-Then here is a little extra on the things around town… My apologies that I cannot put everything in, but here are the few nuggets to getting around town.
+Here is a small section on the things around town… My apologies that I cannot put everything in, so here are the few nuggets to getting around town.

 Free WIFI at the airport, every MacDonald’s restaurant, and almost all Starbucks outlets.
 If you need something a little more convenient, get a prepaid SIM card at the airport or 7-11 outlets.
 There are 3 service providers here in Singapore – Singtel, Starhub and M1.
 Personally, I don’t have any preference.